What Content Goes Hot on Google+?

 In the keynote at SMX East this week, BuzzFeed Founder Jonah Peretti talked with Search Engine Land Founding Editor Danny Sullivan about social media, SEO and going viral.
 In the middle of the conversation, Peretti talked about Google+ in less-than-flattering terms.

-I think we (the Digital marketing community) should talk about what he said.
+I think we (the Internet marketing community) should talk about what he said.
 Not because his criticism mocked the social network, but because it was constructive.

 First, the mockery … Some of Peretti’s comments on Google+ became Twitter soundbites that sounded pretty negative: